TitilayoMG/Microsoft-Financial-Report/README.md

 * What is the net income, operating income and income before tax.

 ## Data Source
+The data used for this work is gotten from DahelTechies Intership Program.
+This is one of the project provided to work on.

 ## Skills and Concepts Demonstrated
 Microsoft Excel Concepts like: